Connor Watson: 2017

 At the 2017 NRL Auckland Nines in February, Watson was named player of the tournament after the Roosters won the final.
 On 7 May, Watson played for Country Origin against City Origin off the interchange bench in the 20–10 loss in Mudgee.
 On 24 July, he signed a 3-year contract with the Newcastle Knights starting in 2018, after seeking a release from the final year of his Sydney Roosters contract.

 2018

 In round 1 of the 2018 season, Watson made his debut for Newcastle in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles.
 In round 2 against the Canberra Raiders, Watson scored his first try for the Newcastle club in their 30–28 win at Canberra Stadium.

 2020

 After suffering a number of ankle problems during Newcastle's 2020 NRL season, Watson suffered a ruptured achilles playing against the Canterbury-Bankstown Bulldogs in the Round 11, 18–12 loss, ending his season.

 2021

 After playing over 60 games for the Newcastle club, Watson chose to knock back a contract extension and instead signed a two-year contract to return to the Sydney Roosters in 2022.

 2022

-Watson played a total of 21 games for the Sydney Roosters in the 2022 NRL season including the clubs elimination final loss to South Sydney.
+Watson played a total of 21 games for the Sydney Roosters in the 2022 NRL season including the club’s elimination final loss to South Sydney.

+2023

+Watson was ruled out for the 2023 NRL season due to suffering a patella tendon injury during Roosters training.

+2024

+On 16 June, Watson was selected by New South Wales for game two of the 2024 State of Origin series.

+Watson played in both games two and three of the series as New South Wales won the shield 2-1.

+Watson played 21 matches for the Sydney Roosters in the 2024 NRL season as they finished third on the table.
+Watson played in all three finals matches for the club including their preliminary final loss against Melbourne.

+2025

+In round 2 of the 2025 NRL season, Watson scored two tries for the Sydney Roosters in their upset 38-32 victory over Penrith.
+In May, Watson was selected by New South Wales ahead of the 2025 State of Origin series.
+He played in all three games as New South Wales lost the series 2-1.

+Watson played 21 games for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
+Watson played in the clubs elimination final loss against Cronulla.